 Who do you work with?

-I work with thoughtful, high-achieving professionals who are at a crossroads, navigating change, or wanting to lead in a way that feels more authentic and sustainable.
+1. I work with thoughtful, high-achieving professionals who want to work on resilience, are navigating change, or are wanting to lead in a way that feels authentic and sustainable.

 What happens in a coaching session?

-We slow down, clarify what’s really going on, explore options together, and end with one to three concrete actions you can test before we meet again.
+We slow down, clarify what’s really going on, and explore options together, and end with concrete actions you can test before we meet again.

 How is coaching different from therapy or mentoring?

-Therapy focuses on healing and mental health, and mentoring offers advice from someone who’s walked a similar path; coaching focuses on your present and future, helping you design your own answers and next steps.
+Therapy focuses on healing and mental health, and mentoring offers advice from someone who’s walked a similar path; coaching focuses on your present and future, treating you as a co-owner, helping you design your next steps.

 How long do people typically work with you?

-Most clients work with me for three to six months, meeting regularly enough to experiment between sessions and build lasting change, and some choose to continue longer as their roles and goals evolve.
+Most clients work with me for three to six months, meeting weekly or bi-weekly to implement new strategies between sessions and build lasting change, and some choose to continue longer as their roles and goals evolve.

 Let's connect